Is this a symptom of anxiety, or an anxiety disorder?

 Separation anxiety is a normal phase in a baby’s development.
 It often occurs around the eighth month when the child starts developing motor skills and becomes independent.
 At the beginning of life, humans are the only mammals that don’t know how to move on their own and when they do, they need a protective gaze on them.

 This is one of the reasons for this separation anxiety.
-It often lasts until the child is 18 months old, sometimes less but rarely more, otherwise it’s called separation anxiety disorder.
+It regularly lasts until the child is 18 months old, sometimes less but rarely more, otherwise it’s called separation anxiety disorder.
 This anxiety disorder develops mainly in children between 6 and 7 years of age, but sometimes also in teenagers.
 Adolescents experience strong anxiety when they have to leave their loved ones (especially their parents) and their home.
 Separation anxiety disorder occurs when a child displays three of these eight symptoms:

 - excessive distress in situations where there is separation from people to whom the child is attached,